 What are the best seasons on Lofoten?
-This is the big question for everyone who plans a visit.
+This is a big question for everyone who plans a visit to the Lofoten Islands.
 Of course, the traveler is primarily interested in what the best time to travel is.
 The answer to this question is not straightforward.

 Seasons on Lofoten Islands

-I will tell you about the four seasons on Lofoten.
+I will tell you about the four seasons of Lofoten.

 Winter is the best time of year if you wish to see Aurora and snow-capped mountains.
 If you are lucky and the ground is covered with fresh snow the snow-white landscape will be simply stunning.

 I believe the best time for photography would be the period from early February to the second half of March.